 As the daughter of two science teachers, after studying science at University, I stumbled into the world of science communication.
 After appearing on My Kitchen Rules as one half of “The Engaged Scientists” I now has a business called Culinary Science, which covers food, science and where these two intersect.

-I am also a very keen science communicator (someone who takes complex science and makes it easier for everyone and anyone to understand – a bit like Dr Karl).
-So my passion also lies with where science and food intersect.
+I am keen science communicator (someone who takes complex science and makes it easier for everyone and anyone to understand – a bit like Dr Karl).
 This has led me to follow Heston Blumenthal (who I was lucky enough to meet in May 2012 – dream come true!), experiment with food, ask “why” a lot and try out some molecular gastronomy (which isn’t as hard as it sounds!).

-You’ll also find plenty of recipes and tips for “normal food” (as Andrew calls it!) here to explore too.
+You’ll also find plenty of recipes and tips for “normal food” here to explore too.

 Hope you enjoy sharing my passion with me